 In 2016, Recycling Advocates kicked off a campaign focused on reducing the number of disposable, single use coffee cups going into area landfills.
 Our campaign slogan is “BYOC!” which stands for Bring Your Own Cup.
-Our generic slogan is “Choose to Reuse!” which we will use across future campaigns too.
 This campaign will be a multi-year initiative for us, until we create a change in behavior within the Portland metro region, where disposable coffee cups are no longer the standard method for drinking coffee.

 Why did we select this campaign?